 Katherine Johnson is an easy woman to write about.
-Hell, a movie about her (and a few others) accomplishments came out just a few years ago – if you didn’t know about her before that you most likely have heard something since!
-The movie is Hidden Figures, and Katherine Johnson is one of the women behind some of the most important space launches in history.
+Hell, a movie about her (and a few others) accomplishments came out just a few years ago – if you didn’t know about her before that, you most likely have heard something since!
+The movie is Hidden Figures, and Katherine Johnson is one of the women behind some of history’s most important space launches.

 Katherine Johnson was a trailblazer.
-She wanted to be a research mathematician, and she wasn’t going to let something as meaningless as society tell her she couldn’t.
+She wanted to be a research mathematician, and she wouldn’t let something as meaningless as society tell her she couldn’t.

 Johnson was born during a time of rampant racial and gender discrimination.
 Although she showed strong mathematical skills from an early age, the county she lived in didn’t offer educational opportunities for African Americans past eighth grade.
-Johnson’s family noticed her potential though, and got her enrolled in a different school on the other side of the state.
-Her family split their time between her home town and new school so that she could complete her studies.
+Johnson’s family noticed her potential, though, and got her enrolled in a different school on the other side of the state.
+Her family split their time between her hometown and the new school so she could complete her studies.
 She graduated high school early, at age 14, and enrolled in West Virginia State, a Historically Black College.

 Sending Shuttles Into Orbit

-From 1958 through 1986 (when she retired), Johnson worked as a aerospace technologist for NASA.
-While there, she worked on some amazing projects.
+From 1958 through 1986 (when she retired), Johnson worked as an aerospace technologist for NASA.
+While there, she worked on some fantastic projects.
 She calculated the trajectory of the first American into space.
-She plotted back-up navigation charts for astronauts to use in case of electrical or system failures.
-In my opinion, one of the most incredible things she did is verify that the first computer to calculate an orbit was correct.
-John Glenn, the first American to orbit the Earth, refused to go on the mission until Johnson verified the numbers.
-Talk about having a huge influence and being respected in your field!
+She plotted backup navigation charts for astronauts to use in case of electrical or system failures.
+In my opinion, one of the most incredible things she did was verify that the first computer to calculate an orbit was correct.
+The first American to orbit the Earth, John Glenn, refused to go on the mission until Johnson verified the numbers.
+Talk about having a considerable influence and being respected in your field!